 What gets us to leave our house when it’s a whopping eight degrees outside?
 Jewelry, that’s what.
-Mic Urban of Michael Urban Jewelry specializes in one-of-a-kind pieces made with rare stones and also creates limited edition collections twice a year.
+Mic of Mic Urban Jewelry specializes in one-of-a-kind pieces made with rare stones and also creates limited-edition collections twice a year.
 Inspired by his unique life between Connecticut and Puerto Rico, we can tell you right here in the first paragraph that you need to check it out!

 Post sponsored by Michael Urban Jewelry